 5. Get enough sleep and exercise

 Additionally, it’s important to get enough sleep and exercise, as both of these things can help reduce anxiety.
-Make sure to create a healthy sleep routine and stick to it as much as possible.
+Make sure to create a healthy sleep routine and stick to it as much as possible, this helps you process your day and helps unwanted thoughts to become unstuck.
 And, aim for at least 30 minutes of moderate exercise each day.
 Regular physical activity can help reduce stress and improve your overall mood.